 2. Bayeux: Famous Tapestry

-Beautiful Bayeux is a town that played an outsized role in French history.
-It's the perfect base for historic Normandy -- the site of the Norman invasion of France in 1066 and WWII's D-Day landings of 1944.
+Bayeux is one of Normandy’s most beautiful towns.
+It’s a town that played an outsized role in French history.
+It’s the perfect base for historic Normandy — the site of the Norman invasion of France in 1066 and WWII’s D-Day landings of 1944.

 Most people go to Bayeux to see the thousand year old, and exceedingly long (230 feet), Bayeux Tapestry.
 Housed in the Bayeux Tapestry Museum, the tapestry chronicles the events leading up to William’s invasion of France.
 In 50 scenes, it focuses on the battle of Hastings and the showdown between William and King Harold II.